-- be authorized to enter into a contractual agreement on behalf of the company. - read and understand the FY2020 Notice of Grant Opportunity (NGO). - register (create an account) in SAGE and submit a Letter of Intent (LOI) to apply for a FY2020 GAINS grant.
+- be authorized to enter into a contractual agreement on behalf of the company. - read and understand the FY2021 Notice of Grant Opportunity (NGO). - register (create an account) in the System to Administer Grants Electronically (SAGE) and submit a Letter of Intent (LOI) to apply for a FY2021 GAINS grant.